 2. front desk clerk, implying you work hard, get along with colleagues, customers, and superiors

 3. previous experiences logistics, IT, Healthcare

 4. present myself as very professional

 5. articulate and educated

 These gifts can be leveraged better in so many other careers.
 Think about your choice, and think of things you enjoy doing the most, and how you could leverage your gifts doing one or more of those things.

 If you want guidance, think about reading a copy of a book like "What is the Color of Your Parachute" by Richard Bolles, available for free here: https://archive.org/details/WhatColorIsYourParachute2018ByRichardN.Bolles, or get a copy at the library.
 Books like this can help inspire you and provide concrete steps to choosing what you like and can do for money AND fun.

 I'm happy to review your resume and offer suggestions.
 I have 10 years of full-time experience writing resumes for transitioning Service Members and Veterans.
 You can send me your resume and answer a few questions via my website, here: https://lexlevinllc.com/contact/

-On your new PM role, try to take on additional tasks/responsibilities so people notice you and you have solid references later for your next level role.
-I would also look around on LinkedIn for folks you think are accomplished and really take a look at their background and study it.
+Hi - On your new PM role, try to take on additional tasks/responsibilities so people notice you and you have solid references later for your next level role.
+I would also look around on LinkedIn for folks you think are accomplished and really take a look at their background and learn from them.
 Everyone has a path, and you need to take the first step.
 You can do it!

 Please log in to answer this question.